Shuja1401/BuildingBlocks/README.md

  # Building Block
-<pre>This is the repository of my Python projects.
+This is the repository of my Python projects.
 These are ten basic, school-level Python projects.
 Each project focuses on a specific Python concept.
 The main page contains the codes of these projects.
 The details of each projects are provided in a small description section at the starting of each project inside the README file.
 The repository also has a page, *Knowledge Hub*, detailing the items, concept, theories and topics that I plan to learn as I build these projects.
 The third folder,*parking*, contains a list of topics that I intend to study later.
-This is divided into two parts: To do and completed. </pre>
+This is divided into two parts: To do and completed.

 ## List of Projects
 <pre>
-1. Calculator []
+1. Calculator [X]
-2. Number Guessing Game []
+2. Number Guessing Game [X]
-3. To-Do List (Text-based) []
+3. To-Do List (Text-based) [X]
-4. Contact Book []
+4. Contact Book [X]
-5. Digital Dice Roller []
+5. Digital Dice Roller [X]
-6. Simple Quiz Game []
+6. Simple Quiz Game [X]
-7. Unit Converter []
+7. Unit Converter [X]
-8. Expense Tracker []
+8. Expense Tracker [X]
-9. Password Generator []
+9. Password Generator [X]
-10. Mini Text-Based Adventure Game []
+10. Mini Text-Based Adventure Game [X]
 </pre>